There are two kinds of retirement thank you messages. First, there are messages for the retiree and from the retiring person.

 The way you assigned the work always seemed fair.
 And I liked how easy it was to bring up any issues with you as you were quick to find a resolution (when possible).

-The team huddles are going to feel different without your sense of humor to start the day off.
+The team huddles will feel different without your sense of humor to start the day off.

 If you’d like to get together sometime, my email address is [your email address].